kpoldr/FinishedAbandonedProjects/README.md

 # Projects

-Projects that I have finished or discarded.
+Projects that I have either finished or discarded.

 Mostly school projects.